Modes

 </script>text-input

-When enabled, will try to parse the date from the user input.
+When enabled, the datepicker will try to parse the date from user input.

 INFO